 The shed at the back of the garden is more than just a place filled with tools and riddled with spiders.
 It is a symbol, a domestic oasis with an infinite number of possibilities and brimming with potential.
-It can be a source of personal refuge in the form of an office, a playroom, or the place that houses your most prized power tools.
+It can be a source of personal refuge in the form of an office, a lawnmower shed, a playroom, or the place that houses your most prized power tools.

 What is it about garden sheds that we all love?
 Can your creativity and productivity really be boosted with time spent in your shed?
 Garden sheds are more than just plain storage sheds or garden storage.

 A garden shed is typically a single-story indoor closure commonly found in the corner of your backyard.
 Sheds vary in size, style, material, construction, and function to meet differing needs.
 Each variation has its own unique properties and pros and cons, which can sometimes be hard to navigate.
 However, with the popularity of garden sheds increasing, an abundance of helpful advice will turn the plethora of choices out there into an advantage.

 Though outdoor storage sheds have been typically used just for housing your lesser-used items and garden tools in the past, garden sheds today are also being used for separate working spaces or peaceful escapes.
 They can become a defining element in your garden rather than being hidden away in a far corner and can add interest and intrigue to your property.

 There are numerous advantages to owning a garden shed.
 Maintaining a beautiful and well-trimmed garden takes patience, skill, and tools.
 While you can toss these tools to the corner of your garden, a garden shed will keep them protected, and best utilize your space.
 Speaking of the outdoors and benefits, we have another article on the benefits of backyard chickens.